Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Conclusion and conjectures

 \item It is interesting to compare more precisely with the literature on weakly unstable 2D shear flows.
 In \cite{Churilov}, the regimes i) $c_3 \propto \lambda^{-3}$ and ii) $c_3 \propto \lambda \gamma^{-4/3}$ also appear.
 However, the regime iii) $c_3 =O(1)$ is different, and the boundary between regimes ii) and iii) is different too.
 A possible explanation is that when the dissipative time scale is shorter than the linear instability time scale (ie $\lambda \ll \gamma$), it is necessary to add an external force to maintain the background shear flow.
 By contrast, maintaining the gaussian velocity distribution in the present Vlasov-Fokker-Planck setting does not require any extra force, since it is stationary for the dissipation operator.

-\item The $\lambda \sim \gamma^{1/3}$ boundary already appeared in the literature on Vlasov or 2D Euler equations: in the derivation of the Single Wave Model, taking $\gamma \propto \lambda^3$ is the right scaling to ensure that dissipation enters in the equation at the same order as the "Vlasov terms" \cite{Goldstein88,DelCastilloNegreteb,Balmforth99}.
+\item The $\lambda \sim \gamma^{1/3}$ boundary already appeared in the literature on Vlasov or 2D Euler equations: in the analysis of the bifurcation, taking $\gamma \propto \lambda^3$ is the right scaling to ensure that dissipation enters in the equation at the same order as the "Vlasov terms" \cite{DelCastilloNegreteb,Goldstein88,Balmforth99}.
 This is consistent with our finding that for $\gamma \ll \lambda^3$, the dissipation has no effect at leading order, while for $\gamma \gg \lambda^3$ it qualitatively modifies the problem.